brewerwall/unitz/README.md

 #### Calories

-Determines th number of calories in a beer based on the original gravity, final gravity and the volume of the beer consumed.
+Determines the number of calories in a finished beer based on the original gravity, final gravity and the volume of the beer consumed.

 ```php